 When it comes to preparing your child for the future, financial literacy is one of the most important skills you can teach them.
 Unfortunately, many parents aren’t comfortable talking about the topic, and many of our public schools have dropped financial literacy programs from their curriculum.

-To kick things off, here are a couple of tips that can make a big difference in your young one's lives.
+Here are a couple of tips that can make a big difference in your young one's lives.

 Teach your children where money comes from